stevleibelt/incubator/component/php/cron_job/README.md

 ## idea

+* queue based
+* rest based
+* optional server status client if you have multiple servers

+# depcrecated

 * one observer
 * observer is running each minute (or faster if wished)
 * observer is fetching entries with "next_run_at" <= now()